giusguerrini/xwterm/README.md

 - `nColumns` : number of characters in a line (default 80)
 - `containerId` : the ID of the container where you want the terminal to be placed (default "", which means that the constructor will use the document's body)
-- `channelType` : the type of channel by which the terminal gets the sream of characters to display and sends events. "http" (alias "rest", default), "websocket", "dummy" or "custom" are recognized (see below for details).
+- `channelType` : the type of channel by which the terminal gets the stream of characters to display and sends events. "http" (alias "rest", default), "websocket", "dummy" or "custom" are recognized (see below for details).

 Example:

 	    var ansi = new AnsiTerm( { nLines: 40, nColumns: 120, containerId: "myterminal" } );

 The terminal can use these kinds of channels to communicate with the server (*NOTE: Here we use the term "server" in an extensive sense, to indicate any form of data source and destination that is suitable to be managed by a terminal.*)